 Religion student honor society.
-Completion of 12 hours of religion courses at Oklahoma City University, GPA of 3.50 in religion and 3.00 overall.
+Completion of 12 hours of religion courses at Oklahoma City University, GPA of 3.50 in religion, 3.00 overall and be in the upper 35% of their class in general scholarship.

 Upsilon Pi Epsilon

 The mission of Upsilon Pi Epsilon is to recognize academic excellence in the computing and information disciplines.
 Undergraduate computer science majors must rank in the to 35 percent of their class and have a minimum GPA of 3.0 in not less than 45 graded credit hours, including 15 credit hours in computer science courses.
 Graduate students must rank in the top 35 percent of their class, have completed at least 18 credit hours in graduate computer science course work with a cumulative GPA of 3.5 or higher.